How to Determine a Finding Validity

 Vague generalities are always judged as invalid submissions.
 Examples include:

-• "This function may have re-entrancy, add re-entrancy guard."
+• "This function may have re-entrance; add re-entrance guard."

-• "This hash function may have hash collision, do the hashing a different way."
+• "This hash function may have a hash collision; do the hashing differently."

-If an auditor identifies a vulnerability in a function, it is their responsibility to demonstrate its impact by creating a proof of concept (PoC) exploit that can cause significant damage to the system or result in permanent grief or denial of service.
+Suppose an auditor identifies a vulnerability in a function.
+In that case, they are responsible for demonstrating its impact by creating a proof of concept (PoC) exploit that can cause significant damage to the system or result in permanent grief or denial of service.

-However, if another auditor submits an actual exploit with a PoC that proves the vague generality to be true, only that auditor will be rewarded.
-For detailed instructions on what to include and how to submit a finding, please refer to How to Write and Submit a Finding.
+However, if another auditor submits an actual exploit with a PoC that proves the vague generality to be accurate, only that auditor will be rewarded.
+Please refer to the dedicated guide for detailed instructions on what to include and how to submit a finding.

-To determine the validity of a finding, we provide a number of issue categories as a guideline.
+To determine the validity of a finding, we provide several issue categories as a guideline.
 Please note that final determinations will always be at the discretion of the Judge.

 Findings that may be invalid

-The following is a high level list of issues which are usually not considered valid Note: this table is meant as a rough guide only and does not represent concrete policy.
-Each issue's validity may vary pending condition and circumstance.
+The following table is a rough guide and does not represent concrete policy.
+Each issue's validity may vary, pending conditions and circumstances.
 Final determinations are at the judge/protocol's discretion.

 Gas optimizations